VeroWhite 3D printing material

+This resin material is printed using the PolyJet 3D printing process.
 The 3D print itself is carried out layer by layer within a batch of photosensitive plastic liquid.
 A UV light passes over where the object will be, hardening the Verowhite liquid with a high level of accuracy.
-Another 3D printer head simultaneously injects fine layers of FullCore 705 (another, more fragile, plastic material) which are used as supports during the 3D printing process and are removed after the 3D print is completed.
 The process of fine layer polymerization is repeated until the object is finished.

 After the photopolymerization is completed, the batch is placed under a pressurized water jet.
 This allows any excess liquid or supports to be removed without human interaction.

 The available finishings for our VeroWhite resin are: